Comparison4 min read

 • Expect MSRP on TRD Off-Road and above

-Neither vehicle has aggressive incentive programs right now.
-The Bronco's Memorial Day dealer cash is the only meaningful discount in this segment.
+Neither has aggressive programs right now.
+The Bronco's Memorial Day cash is the only meaningful discount in this segment.

 The verdict

-Buy the Ford Bronco if you want removable doors and top, a more refined daily driver, better infotainment, and the flexibility of a two-door or four-door configuration.
-The Outer Banks with the 2.7L is the best balanced trim for buyers who split time between trails and commutes.
+Buy the Ford Bronco if you want removable doors and top, a more refined daily driver, better infotainment, and the flexibility of two- or four-door layouts.
+The Outer Banks with the 2.7L is the best-balanced trim for splitting time between trails and commutes.

-Buy the Toyota 4Runner if maximum towing (6,000 lb vs 3,500 lb), long-term resale value, hybrid fuel economy, or genuine extreme off-road capability are the priorities.
-The TRD Off-Road Premium hits the sweet spot — it includes the full off-road kit without the TRD Pro's $60K price.
+Buy the Toyota 4Runner if maximum towing (6,000 vs 3,500 lb), long-term resale, hybrid economy, or genuine extreme capability are your priorities.
+The TRD Off-Road Premium is the sweet spot — the full off-road kit without the TRD Pro's $60K ask, and the one I'd buy.

-For the Bronco's head-to-head with the Jeep Wrangler, see Ford Bronco vs Jeep Wrangler.
-For the 4Runner's model-year update details, see 2026 Toyota 4Runner: What's New.
+For the Bronco's other rivalry, see Ford Bronco vs Jeep Wrangler; for the 4Runner's update details, 2026 Toyota 4Runner: What's New.

 From the Buying Guide